Honours programmes VU, UvA and AUC

-Before you register for an UvA or VU honours course, please read the information about honours courses on Blackboard carefully (Student Information > Academic Matters > Honours Courses).
+Before you register for a UvA or VU honours course, please read the information about honours courses on Blackboard carefully (Student Information > Academic Matters > Honours Courses).
 Please note that you should also contact your tutor before you register for a UvA or VU honours course.

 General information for VU/UvA honours students